Do you or your travel partner suffer from diabetes? Here’s what you need to know when traveling domestically

 If you’ve got room, consider bringing extra medical supplies and snacks.
 If you’re making a long drive through parts of the country where medical access isn’t readily available, you’re obviously going to want as many fallback solutions as you can get.
 Bring enough food to account for low blood sugar, and pack a cooler for insulin in case you are traveling through high temperatures (not directly on ice, though!).

 Lastly, driving can be extremely tiring.
 Whether you are driving or not, being cooped up in a car for hours on end is taxing.
 Taking frequent breaks will allow everyone to stretch, keep blood flowing and prevent fatigue.

 While traveling by air is a bit more luxurious, it can still be hard on your body.

 If you decide that flying is your best mode of travel, be sure to let the appropriate people know (for example, your flight attendant while you’re boarding the plane).
 Also, let the attendant assigned to your section know you have diabetes or you’re traveling with a a person who suffers from diabetes.

 That way they’ll understand when you press the call button and request a cup of juice to stave off hypoglycemia.
 During the pandemic, food and drink service has been negatively impacted in-flight, so know the airline’s stance before you head to the airport.
 This is particularly wise thing to do if you’re traveling alone.

 In the same vein, you can even use a TSA notification card that will make your airport security process a little less of a headache.

 Just like anything else in life, preparation is key to ensure a smooth and enjoyable experience.
-If you or someone you are traveling with is diabetic, taking steps ahead of time could save you from a potentially health-threatening situation.
+If you or someone you are traveling with is diabetic, preparing ahead of time could save you from a potentially life-threatening situation.